 - Cushing’s condition or other kidney, thyroid, or liver problems

 Nonshedding Bernedoodle Generations

 There are numerous Bernedoodle generations that will shed less hair.
 For instance, an F1B Bernedoodles (25% Bernese Mountain Dog, 75% Poodle) will shed less because they are 75% Poodle.
-The more Poodle genetics that a dog has, the less likely they will shed.
+The more Poodle genetics that a dog has, the less likely it will shed.
 In addition, the F1BB Bernedoodle (87.5% Poodle & 12.5% Bernese Mountain Dog), F2B Bernedoodle (62.5% Poodle & 37.5% Bernese Mountain Dog), and also F2BB Bernedoodle (81.25% Poodle & 18.75% Bernese Mountain Dog) also are likely to not shed.

 Nevertheless, at the end of the day, it boils down to luck whether your Bernedoodle will certainly shed.
 As an example, if you have an F1 Bernedoodle (50% Poodle, 50% Bernese Mountain Dog) you may get lucky and get a dog that doesn’t shed.
-Because this Bernedoodle is a 50% Poodle mix there’s only a 50% chance that it may shed less hair.
+Because this Bernedoodle is a 50% Poodle mix, there’s only a 50% chance that it may shed less hair.

-Furthermore, some Bernedoodle’s tend to shed very little for the first year of their lives as their puppy coat develops.
+Furthermore, some Bernedoodles tend to shed very little for the first year of their lives as their puppy coat develops.
 As their adult coat grows in, then dog owners may start discovering globs of hair around their house.